nkomiya/airflow/tutorial/README.md

-xcom_kv|Share multiple keyed objects between PythonOperators using XCom branching|branch workflow depending on whether run date is weekdays or not trigger|contain a task whose trigger rule is configurable
+xcom_kv|Share multiple keyed objects between PythonOperators using XCom branching|branch workflow depending on whether run date is weekdays or not trigger|contain a task whose trigger rule is configurable trigger_with_branch|contain a task which joins branching and whose trigger rule is configurable

 ### Tasks